redpanda-data/connect/resources/docs/outputs/README.md

 Publishes messages through the Redis PubSub model.
 It is not possible to guarantee that messages have been received.

-## `round_robin`

-The round robin output type allows you to send messages across multiple outputs, where each message is sent to exactly one output following a strict order.

-If an output applies back pressure this will also block other outputs from receiving content.

 ## `scalability_protocols`